etcd-io/etcd/Documentation/2.0/runtime-configuration.md

 etcd comes with support for incremental runtime reconfiguration, which allows users to update the membership of the cluster at run time.

+Reconfiguration requests can only be processed when the the majority of the cluster members are functioning.
+It is **highly recommended** to always have a cluster size greater than two in production.
+It is unsafe to remove a member from a two member cluster.
+The majority of a two member cluster is also two.
+If there is a failure during the removal process, the cluster might not able to make progress and need to [restart from majority failure][majority failure].

+[majority failure]: #restart-cluster-from-majority-failure

 ## Reconfiguration Use Cases

 Let us walk through the four use cases for re-configuring a cluster: replacing a member, increasing or decreasing cluster size, and restarting a cluster from a majority failure.